NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 • 2.
 Improve the water quality by Interception, Diversion and treatment of domestic sewage

 • 3.
-Prevent toxic and industrial chemical wastes from polluting and entering in to the river.
+Prevent toxic and industrial chemical wastes from polluting and entering the river.

 Question:15